 Both aerobic exercise as well as strength training have been shown to improve muscle endurance and cardiovascular endurance, VO2max as well as strength, even in people with HIV induced muscle loss.
 Resistance training has even been shown to improve strength in older adults with HIV.

 In reality however it is only hard core types of exercise – like running a marathon – that might be detrimental to the immune system and contribute to over-training syndrome.
-The good news is that exercise at low to moderate intensities (example, 2-4 on the RPE scale) does not increase the risk of other infections in persons infected with HIV/AIDS.
+The good news is exercise at low to moderate intensities (example, 2-4 on the RPE scale) does not increase the risk of other infections in persons infected with HIV/AIDS.

 Speaking of over training syndrome, one way to keep tabs on this is to record resting heart rate each week.
 Remember, over training syndrome is associated with an increase in resting heart rate.
 So, if the personal trainer notices RHR increasing from one week to the next, cut back on exercise intensity and the number of times per week the person works out until resting heart rate gets back to its normal range.